Dolamide/HSR-HS16/CPl/heap.md

 What problem arises if you have loops in your object structure and how do you solve this?

 It works, but not with references.
-Eg. a vecotr of `Person` on the Object `Person` contains the objects themselfes - not their references.
-To use refernces, (shared) Pointers can be used.
+E.g. a vector of `Person` on the Object `Person` contains the objects themselfes - not their references.
+To use references, (shared) Pointers can be used.

  How can you access to a shared pointer from within the this object? `this->pointer`!?